 Electric Hoist trolley provides the ability for a simple hoist to become a laterally traversing versatile piece of equipment.
 Powered trolley hoists come in different types, including air and electric and capacities.

-The hoisting is the lifting of the material against gravity and maybe done with a wide range of equipment from the small hand-operated simple screw or hydraulic-jack to modern high powered cranes and elevators.
+The hoisting is the lifting of the material against gravity and maybe done with a wide range of equipment from the small hand-operated simple screw.